NHSDigital/NHSDigital-FHIR-BookingAndReferrals/guides/Live-ImplementationGuide-BaRS/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/How-does-it-work.page.md

 ### Out of area calls

 Calls may be re-routed by the BT Emergency Call Service to an Ambulance Service Trust (AST) outside of the geographic area of the incident (the Call Receiving AST) for the following reasons:
-* The BT Intelligent Routing Platform (IRP) re-routes the call if the AST in the geographic area of the incident (the Home AST) has insufficient Call Handlers available to answer the call within a given time frame
-    * The Home AST has a 'buddying' arrangement with an out-of-area AST to take their calls under defined circumstances (e.g. system downtime, periods of surge)
+- The Home AST has arrangements with out of area ASTs to take their calls when needed
-    * A third party caller calls about a patient in another area
+- A third party caller calls about a patient in another area
-    * Calls where the incident is on the boundary between two ASTs
+- Calls where the incident is on the boundary between two ASTs

 ### Call Assist Requests
-- A Home AST may request support from a Supporting AST when they cannot send a resource to an incident within their geographic boundary of responsibility
-- The Supporting AST may accept or reject this request
+A Home AST may request support from a Supporting AST when they cannot send a resource to an incident within their geographic boundary of responsibility.
+The Supporting AST may accept or reject this request.
 - If the Supporting AST rejects the request, the Home AST will make alternative arrangements
 - If the Supporting AST accepts the request:
     - the Supporting AST is responsible for dispatching an appropriate resource within the time frame specified by the ARP Priority code